Banner Health

 How is retinoblastoma diagnosed?

-A health care provider will do a full eye exam.
-They may refer your child to a pediatric ophthalmologist, a doctor specializing in children's eye conditions.
-During the exam, the provider will use special tools to look inside the eye and check for any tumors or abnormal changes.
+A health care provider will do a comprehensive eye exam.
+They may refer your child to a pediatric ophthalmologist (children’s eye specialist)

 Treatment options for retinoblastoma